riazarbi/rblncr/README.md

 In order to obtain our current holdings, we need to have an account with a broker, and we need to be able to programmatically connect to our broker.

-Our generic `get_positions`, `get_cash`, and `get_portfolio` functions take a single `connection` argument as an input.
+Our generic `get_positions`, `get_cash`, and `get_portfolio_current` functions take a single `connection` argument as an input.
 This input must be a list.
 The structure of the list can be whatever we define, but it has to have one element named `backend` that helps these functions determine which broker-specific functions to call to query the backend.

 At present, we are only implementing the `alpaca` backend.
 This backend works both with paper and live alpaca accounts.